Back to Top

 For more information, visit America’s Field Trip – America250

-(America’s Field Trip contest for the 2025-2026 school year Coming Soon!)
+(America’s Field Trip contest for the 2025-2026 school year is AVAILABLE NOW!)

 To Review our list of Mississippi military veterans who are already included, or to nominate a veteran whose story you believe should be included, visit our MLC Veterans History Project